Chart Color Schemes

 Rydalmere lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, the estimated population of the Rydalmere statistical area (Lv2) is around 8,374 people.
-This reflects an increase of 1,100 individuals since the 2021 Census, which reported a population of 7,274.
-The change was inferred from AreaSearch's estimation of the resident population at 7,693 in June 2024, based on the latest ERP data release by the ABS, and an additional 38 validated new addresses since the Census date.
-This results in a population density ratio of 2,186 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-The Rydalmere (SA2) experienced a growth rate of 15.1% between the 2021 Census and November 2025, exceeding both the state's growth rate of 7.6% and the metropolitan area's growth.
+The population of the suburb of Rydalmere is estimated to be around 8,379 as of Feb 2026.
+This reflects an increase of 1,105 people since the 2021 Census, which reported a population of 7,274 people.
+The change is inferred from the resident population of 7,693 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 38 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,187 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The suburb's growth rate of 15.2% since the 2021 census exceeded both the state's growth rate of 7.8% and the Greater Sydney region, marking it as a growth leader in the area.
 Overseas migration contributed approximately 72.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in June 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in December 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, demographic trends predict exceptional growth for the Rydalmere (SA2), placing it in the top 10 percent of national areas.
-By 2041, the area is expected to grow by 6,299 persons, reflecting an increase of 68.5% in total over the 17-year period.
+Based on aggregated SA2-level projections, the suburb is predicted to grow by 6,276 persons to 2041, reflecting an increase of 68.1% in total over the 17 years.

 Frequently Asked Questions - Population